Cyber Partisans: History and actions

 According to Yuliana Shametavets (Юлиана Шеметовец) on 26 April 2024, Cyberpartisans stated on their website that they had penetrated the Belarus KGB computer network in fall 2023 accessing the files of 8,600 Belarus KGB employees and that, beginning in February 2024, Cyber Partisans had suppressed the Belarus KGB computer network for at least two months and that this "was a response" to the Belarus KGB chief Ivan Tertel because "The KGB is carrying out the largest political repressions in the history of the country and must answer for it" and added that "We work to save the lives of Belarusians, and not to destroy them, like the repressive Belarusian special services do."

 In July 2025, Cyber Partisans, together with the Ukrainian hacker group Silent Crow, hacked the Russian state airline Aeroflot IT infrastructure.
 The groups obtained passengers' personal data and caused delays and cancellations of multiple flight.

+In March 2026, Cyber Partisans defaced the official website of the National Library of Belarus, replacing the homepage with a protest banner.
+The incident led to a severe disruption of user access to the institution's electronic archives.
+The attack sparked a fierce debate within Belarusian civil society regarding the ethical boundaries of hacktivism.
+Belarusian scientist Siarhei Besarab publicly criticized the action, warning that targeting a cultural institution carried a significant risk of irrevocably damaging historical databases and unified library catalogs.
+In response, Cyber Partisans released a statement asserting that they only altered the front-end interface and did not access internal servers or user databases.
+They blamed the prolonged blackout on panicked state-affiliated system administrators, who allegedly disconnected the library's network entirely upon discovering the defacement.

+The controversy triggered a deeper ideological split within the Belarusian opposition media.
+While some political commentators initially defended the hacktivists and dismissed the academic community's concerns, cultural figures and activists argued that endorsing cyberattacks on civil infrastructure causes long-term harm to national heritage rather than solely affecting the authoritarian regime.
+Independent observers highlighted the ethical paradox of collateral damage associated with the incident.
+As analyzed by Euroradio, even a technically harmless website defacement became ethically unacceptable because it inadvertently turned ordinary researchers and students into the primary victims by paralyzing their access to civil information.
+Following mounting public pressure and backlash from civil society, the media figures who had previously mocked the scientists published formal apologies to the academic community, marking a notable shift in the public perception of digital resistance tactics.

 Response from Belarusian authorities

 In a speech on state TV in July 2021, head of the Belarusian KGB Ivan Tertel blamed "foreign special services" for cyberattacks on government targets.

 In 2021, the Belarusian government (through the Belarusian Supreme Court and Ministry of Internal Affairs) declared the information resources Cyber-Partizans, its subsidiary project Cyber-Leaks, and all their Telegram channels to be an "extremist" group and a terrorist organization.
 Creating or participating in such a group is a crime in Belarus.